PNNL-CompBio/decomprolute/README.md

 ## How to use

-To run the code you will need to download [Docker](http://docker.com) and a [CWL interpreter](https://github.com/common-workflow-language/cwltool) such as CWL tool.
+To run the code you will need to download [Docker](http://docker.com) and a [CWL interpreter](https://pypi.org/project/cwltool/) such as CWL tool that supports CWL v1.2.
 These tools will enable the different modules to interoperate.
 For example, to run single deconvolution algorithm on HNSCC data you can do the following:

 ``` shell
 cwltool https://raw.githubusercontent.com/PNNL-CompBio/proteomicsTumorDeconv/main/metrics/prot-deconv.cwl --cancer hnscc --protAlg mcpcounter --sampleType tumor --signature LM7c
 ```
 This will run the MCP-counter algorithm on proteomics data from the CPTAC breast HNSCC cohort using our LM7c signature.
 Here are more specific use cases.

 ### To benchmark a new algorithm or cell signature on CPTAC data
 If you have developed a new deconvolution algorithm and/or cell signature matrix that you want to compare to others, we recommend you add them to this framework so they can easily be compared.

 To add an *algorithm* we recommend you create your own Docker image with CWL tool to run it.
 Once the CWL is accessible remotely (via github, for example), it can be added to the [primary deconvolution tool](./metrics/run-deconv.cwl) via a pull request.
 See the [contribution_guide](./contribution_guide) for more details.

 To add a *signature matrix* we recommend creating a text file representing the marker genes and cell types and creating a pull request to add it to the [signature matrices](./signature_matrices) folder.

 ### To find the *best* algorithm for your data
 If you have a specific dataset you'd like to deconvolve but are not sure which tool to use, you can use the tools in the metrics directory to determine and then run the *best* algorithm for your data.
 To assess which algorithm/signature matrix provides the best agreement between mRNA and protein datasets, you will need to provide two matrices from your own data as input into the [run-best-alg-by-cor](./metrics/mrna-prot/run-best-alg-by-cor.cwl) workflow.
 To assess which algorithm/signature matrix best agrees with simulated data, you can use *either* mRNA or protein data as input into the [run-best-alg-by-sim](./metrics/data-sim/run-best-alg-by-sim.cwl) workflow.

 ## To review the results of our manuscript
 In the manuscript we completed three separate tests of proteomic tumor deconvolution algorithms.